nginxinc/nginx-amplify-doc/amplify-guide.md

 NGINX Amplify Agent collects the following types of data:

-  * **System metadata.** This is basic information about the OS environment where the agent runs.
-This could be the hostname, uptime information, OS flavor, and other data.
+  * **NGINX metrics.** The agent collects a lot of NGINX related metrics from [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html), the NGINX Plus extended status, the NGINX log files, and from the NGINX process state.
-  * **System metrics.** This is various data describing key system characteristics, e.g. CPU usage, memory usage, network traffic, etc.
+  * **System metrics.** These are various key metrics describing the system, e.g. CPU usage, memory usage, network traffic, etc.
   * **NGINX metadata.** This is what describes your NGINX instances, and it includes package data, build information, the path to the binary, build configuration options, etc. NGINX metadata also includes the NGINX configuration elements.
-  * **NGINX metrics.** Amplify Agent collects NGINX related metrics from [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html), and also from the NGINX log files.
+  * **System metadata.** This is the basic information about the OS environment where the agent runs.
+This could be the hostname, uptime, OS flavor, and other data.

-The Amplify Agent will mostly use Python's [psutil()](https://github.com/giampaolo/psutil) to collect the data, but occasionally may also invoke certain system utilities like *ps(1)*.
+The agent will mostly use Python's [psutil()](https://github.com/giampaolo/psutil) to collect the metrics, but occasionally it may also invoke certain system utilities like *ps(1)*.

 While the agent is running on the host, it collects metrics at regular 20 second intervals.
-Metrics then get aggregated and sent to the Amplify backend once a minute.
+Metrics then get downsampled and sent to the Amplify backend once a minute.

 Metadata is also reported every minute.
-Changes in the metadata can be examined through the Amplify web interface using a web browser.
+Changes in the metadata can be examined through the Amplify web interface.

 NGINX config updates are reported only when a configuration change is detected.